 Your first step is to divide the regions into manageable lots.
 You can go by counties, provinces, or states if your customers are evenly spread.
 Otherwise, consider grouping regions with a smaller number of customers to save on operating costs.

-If you can follow the recommendations mentioned earlier in the letter, your global business is set to flourish.
+Your global business is set to flourish if you can follow the recommendations mentioned earlier in the letter.
 But don’t stop there yet.
 The list was in no way exhaustive.
-Dig deeper into how to properly manage customers in different regions and expand your business territory even more.
+Instead, dig deeper into properly managing customers in different regions and expand your business territory even more.